Skip to content

 Product Main ingredients Texture & feel Best for Notes

-Petroleum jelly 100% petrolatum Heavy occlusive; greasy Cracks, lips, windburn; “slugging” Excellent barrier film; may feel pore-occlusive on face
+Petroleum jelly 100% petrolatum Heavy occlusive; greasy Cracks, lips, windburn; “slugging” Excellent barrier film; may feel pore-occlusive on some facial skin

-Aqueous cream Water + paraffin + SLS emulsifier Light; can sting on eczema Short-term cleanser use Not ideal as a leave-on for sensitive skin
+Aqueous cream Water + paraffin + SLS emulsifier Light; can sting on eczema Short-term cleanser use Not ideal as a leave-on for sensitive or eczema-prone skin

 Can sorbolene worsen dry skin?

-• Heavy mineral oils feeling occlusive or comedogenic on some skin.
+• Heavy mineral oils may feel occlusive or comedogenic for some, especially in humid weather or on the face.

 Unexpected uses for sorbolene cream

-• Foot/hand mask: apply thickly and cover with cotton overnight.
+• Foot/hand mask: apply thickly at night and cover with cotton socks or gloves to soften rough areas.

 Best sorbolene cream brands in Australia